jcfgonc/CG-Shadow-Project/README.md

 C to debug camera position and ESC to quit.

 # Future work
-- Convert C'eish code to C++
+- Convert C'eish code to proper C++ and improve memory management (I suspect there may be some memory leaks somewhere)
-- Abandon GLee and move on to a better extension loading library
+- Abandon old deprecated GLee and move to a better OpenGL extension loading library
-- Reduce shadow algorithm to two passes
+- Reduce the shadow algorithm to two passes
-- Use cube mapping to produce shadows for entire scene
+- Use cube mapping to produce shadows for the entire scene

 # Help and tutorials from
 - [Paul's Projects](http://www.paulsprojects.net/opengl/shadowmap/shadowmap.html)